Waiting for Godot: US

 In 1957, four years after its world premiere, Waiting for Godot was staged for one night only at the San Quentin State Prison in California.
 Herbert Blau with the San Francisco Actor's Workshop directed the production.
 Some 1,400 inmates encountered the performance.
 Beckett later gave Rick Cluchey, a former prisoner from San Quentin, financial and moral support over a period of many years.
 Cluchey played Vladimir in two productions in the former Gallows room of the San Quentin California State Prison, which had been converted into a 65-seat theatre and, like the German prisoner before him, went on to work on a variety of Beckett's plays after his release.
 Cluchey said, "The thing that everyone in San Quentin understood about Beckett, while the rest of the world had trouble catching up, was what it meant to be in the face of it."
 The attitude of this troupe was to move it away from a commercial attitude to an avant garde attitude.
 As well, the play did not have competition between the actors playing Vladimir and Estragon for being the star of the show.
 The most successful showing was in November 1957 at the San Quentin prison, where the play had a profound impact on the inmates and spurred them to start a drama group in the prison.
 They would go on to produce seven of Beckett's works.
 In 1958, the play, produced by the San Francisco Actor's Workshop, would be chosen to go to Brussels for the 1958 World's Fair.

-The first Broadway revival was produced in 1957 at the Ethel Barrymore Theatre, directed by Herbert Berghof, but only ran for six performances (January 21–26).
-The cast included Earle Hyman as Vladimir, Rex Ingram as Estragon, Mantan Moreland as Pozzo and Geoffrey Holder as Lucky.
+The first Broadway revival was produced in 1957 at the Ethel Barrymore Theatre directed by Herbert Berghof, but only ran for six performances (21–26 January).
+It had an all-Black cast, including Earle Hyman as Vladimir, Mantan Moreland as Estragon, Rex Ingram as Pozzo and Geoffrey Holder as Lucky.
+This rendition of Waiting for Godot played on themes of the Africana absurd as opposed to the European absurd.
+For example, Hyman's career as a classical actor and Moreland's as a vaudeville actor were used to juxtapose the different facets of African American theatre in the mind of the audience.

-Also in May 1957, a production directed by Walter Biakel was staged at the Studebaker Theatre in Chicago with Harvey Korman as Vladirmir, Louis Zorich as Estragon, Moultrie Patten as Pozzo and Mike Nichols as Lucky.
+Also in May 1957, a production directed by Walter Biakel was staged at the Studebaker Theatre in Chicago with Harvey Korman as Vladimir, Louis Zorich as Estragon, Moultrie Patten as Pozzo and Mike Nichols as Lucky.